 '''

+<StudentPersonal>

+<PersonInfo>

+<Name>

+<FirstName>Mike</FirstName>

 <FamilyName>%one%</FamilyName>

 </Name>

 <PersonInfo>

 </StudentPersonal>

 '''

-5.9.3.
+5.12.
 Provider Registry & ACLs

 QBEs are considered as standard OBJECT queries and therefore no other service type in the provider registry is required.
 If the ACL for a particular object service lists the 'QUERY' right as 'APPROVED' then a consumer can issue queries using QBE.
-The provider may not support them at all or not all combinations.
+The provider may not support them at all, or it may not support all combinations.
 In such a case the provider must return a HTTP status of 400 (Bad Request).

-5.10.
+5.13.
 "Changes Since" Functionality

 Events are already supported since the initial release of SIF 3.
-SIF Events are most commonly supported in Brokered environments but unlikely to be available in DIRECT environments.
-To enable a consumer to request changes since a "given point" in a DIRECT environment the "Changes Since" functionality is being added to SIF 3.2.
+SIF Events are most commonly supported in Brokered environments and are unlikely to be available in DIRECT environments.
+To enable a consumer to request changes since a "given point" in a DIRECT environment, the "Changes Since" functionality has been added to SIF 3.2.
 The "given point" can be any opaque marker that indicates a point since the last changes have been requested.
 That opaque marker can be a timestamp, a version number, an offset etc. It is entirely up to the provider to determine what this opaque marker is.
-The important thing is that it is the provider who will return changed data (payload) and the next valid opaque marker (HTTP Header) to the consumer in the response to a "changes since" request.
+The important thing is that the provider will return changed data (payload) and the next valid opaque marker (HTTP Header) to the consumer in the response to a "changes since" request.

-IMPORTANT: "Changes Since" functionality is only applicable for OBJECT services.
-In other words changes since is not supported for any other service type such as SERVICEPATH, FUNCTION, UTILITY etc.
+IMPORTANT: "Changes Since" functionality is only applicable for OBJECT services and the Job Object for Functional Services (not in job phases, however).
+In other words, changes since is not supported for any other service type such as SERVICEPATH, XQUERYTEMPLATE and UTILITY.

-5.10.1.
+5.13.1.
 REST Call (Consumer)